 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-In short, the rewards you earn with any Chase Ultimate Rewards points earning credit card won’t expire as long as your credit card account stays open.
-So, for example, if you earn the welcome bonus from the Chase Sapphire Preferred Card, then close the card before using your points, they’ll be gone forever.
+In short, Chase Ultimate Rewards points won’t expire as long as your credit card account stays open.
+For example, if you earn a welcome bonus from the Chase Sapphire Preferred® card, and then close the card before using your points, they’ll be gone forever.

-That might seem restrictive, but there’s a workaround that I’ll explain further below.
+That might seem restrictive, but there’s a workaround, which I’ll explain below.

-Let’s say you have both the Ink Business Preferred Credit Card and Chase Sapphire Preferred, and you decide you no longer want to pay 2 annual fees.
-Don’t sweat it!
-You can move the Ultimate Rewards you earned with the Ink Business Preferred over to your Sapphire Preferred account, then close your Ink Business Preferred without losing your points.
+Let’s say you have both the Ink Business Preferred and Chase Sapphire Preferred cards and you decide you no longer want to pay two annual fees.
+You can move the Ultimate Rewards you earned with the Ink Business Preferred to your Sapphire Preferred account, then close your Ink Business Preferred without losing your points.

-Another remedy to avoid losing your rewards?
-Just be sure to transfer your Ultimate Rewards points to one of Chase’s terrific travel partners, like Hyatt or United Airlines, before closing your credit card.
+Another method is to transfer your Ultimate Rewards points to one of Chase’s travel partners, like Hyatt or United Airlines, before closing your credit card.

-- Ink Business Preferred℠ Credit Card (top small business card)
+- Chase Ink Business Preferred℠ Card (top small-business card)

-- Chase Sapphire Preferred® Card (best card for beginners)
+- Chase Sapphire Preferred® (best card for beginners)

 - Chase Sapphire Reserve® (top premium travel card)

 - Chase Ink Business Cash℠ Card